pkpathak143/Python_menu_project/README.md

 This project is started now, I will work on it and will update here also

 Till now in this project we have:
-1. Some basics of linux commands
+1. Some basic linux commands
 2. Configure web server (httpd)
 3. Hadoop
 4. Docker